-Help members defend against the flu
+Help enrollees defend against the flu

-In many cases, providers are members' first line of defense against flu.
+In many cases, providers are enrollees' first line of defense against flu.
 Talk to your patients about the flu and encourage them to protect themselves and their families.
 Explain how the virus spreads and the importance of getting a flu vaccine.

 The Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices voted for "universal" flu vaccination in the US to expand protection for more people.
-While everyone should get a vaccine each flu season, it's especially important for these members:
+While everyone should get a vaccine each flu season, it's especially important for these enrollees:

 - Pregnant women